JWST Data Absolute Wavelength Calibration

 The NIRSpec wavelength calibration is applied to data using a parametric optical model of the instrument.
-The model provides a means of calculating the wavelength value at each pixel, given the disperser and aperture, by following the optical path of light from a celestial source through the instrument to the detector plane.
+The model provides a means of calculating the wavelength in vacuum at each pixel, given the disperser and aperture, by following the optical path of light from a celestial source through the instrument to the detector plane.
 The model was adopted in part to provide the pipeline with a flexible way of dealing with complex aspects of wavelength calibration over the NIRSpec field of view.
 One issue of particular importance is the fact that the grating wheel positioning is not strictly repeatable; this can result in dispersion shifts of up to one pixel in the detector plane between identical spectra taken before and after a grating wheel move.
 Any such shifts can be calculated with high accuracy using wheel tilt sensor telemetry, and a correction has been incorporated into the model calculations.

 NIRSpec is the only science instrument that has on-board calibration sources suitable for wavelength characterization.
 Initial calibration of the instrument model was carried out during ground testing using a combination of internal calibration lamps and an external Ar lamp.

 The internal line lamps will be used to determine a final calibration of the instrument model on-orbit, as well as provide long-term monitoring.
 The lamps include 2 different line sources:

 - "REF" lamp with erbium filter, which provides narrow absorption lines over a limited range of wavelengths.